MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### If a package download fails, continue downloading other packages in the list

 If the task sequence fails to download a package, it starts to download the next package in the list.
-This makes also the whole step to ignore download failures.
+This behavior applies to all packages in the step.
+The task sequence ignores download failures for any referenced package.

 ### <a name="bkmk_note1"></a> Note 1: Use of boot images in the Download Package Content step